MicrosoftDocs/microsoft-365-docs/microsoft-365/loop/loop-components-configuration.md

 > [!NOTE]
 > This section isn't required if you choose to apply the Loop settings to all the users in your tenant.

-You'll be able to use this group for the Cloud Policy setup procedure below.
+You'll be able to use this group for the Cloud Policy setup procedure specified in [Settings management in Cloud Policy](#settings-management-in-cloud-policy).

 If you prefer, you can also create other types of groups to use with Cloud Policy.
 For more information, see [learn more about creating groups in the Microsoft 365 admin center](/microsoft-365/admin/email/create-edit-or-delete-a-security-group) or [learn more about creating dynamic groups in AzureAD](/azure/active-directory/external-identities/use-dynamic-groups).